csound/csound/examples/plugin/README.md

 ```

 Note that, as with strings, there is a dedicated method in the arguments
-object that returns a ref to an Fsig class.
+object that returns a ref to an Fsig class (which can also be assigned
+to a pv_frame ref).
 This is used to initialise the
 output object at i-time and then to obtain the input and output
 variable data Csound processing.
 The framecount member is provided
 by the base class, as well as the format check methods.
 This opcode